Ashfield District Council issues two types of annual vehicle licences:

 All new applications for a Hackney Carriage Vehicle Licence must be made for wheelchair accessible vehicles.
 A list of our current Designated Wheelchair Accessible Vehicles can be found here Designated Wheelchair Accessible Vehicles.

-All vehicles must undergo 2 x Certificate of Compliance Tests for the period of the licence (these Tests are designed to ensure that the vehicle meets with our criteria for licensed vehicles) at our Motor Transport Depot, and all vehicles aged 1 year old or more are required to hold a valid M.O.T.
+All vehicles must undergo 2 x Certificate of Compliance Tests for the period of the licence (these Tests are designed to ensure that the vehicle meets with our criteria for licensed vehicles) at our Motor Transport Depot, and all vehicles aged 1 year old or more are also required to hold a valid M.O.T.
 Certificate.